 Course fees include:

-- 14-days of face-to-face professional training
+- Face-to-face professional training

-- Five-months of dedicated mentorship for each team
+- Dedicated mentorship for each team

 - Access to the GREAT professional network by being admitted to the GREAT Community of Practice that links teams to relevant literature, conferences, further training events, webinars and opportunities to publish

 The application window for the 2020 Gender-Responsive Crop Breeding course is now closed.
 If you have mised the application window, and would like to discuss your options, please email us at firstname.lastname@example.org.

 If you are interested in receiving notifications about upcoming courses, please sign up for our newsletter and notification list; you will receive a newsletter once every three months (quarterly) by email, and announcements about upcoming courses and application deadlines.
 For specific questions, please email email@example.com.